WeiKeeYong/OpenAI-PDF2CampaignContent/README.md

 ## Code Example

-The script is written in Python and utilizes the OpenAI Python client.
+The Code  is written in Python and utilizes the OpenAI Python client.
 Key functionalities include:

 - Reading API keys from a file.
 - Uploading a PDF file and linking it to a vector store.
 - Polling for processing status.
 - Interacting with the OpenAI assistant to generate email body content in the specified language.
+- Another file is using Open AI Assistant & Function Calling